iconify/website/docs/usage/css/unocss/index.md

 You can use UnoCSS with custom icons.
 During the build process, you can import, clean up and optimise icons using [Iconify Tools](/docs/libraries/tools/index.md).

 See [demo from Iconify Tools package](https://github.com/iconify/tools/tree/main/%40iconify-demo/unocss).
 Configuration is in `[file]unocss.config.ts`.

+Functions used in that config file are documented in [Iconify Tools](/docs/libraries/tools/index.md) section of this documentation.